vixanime/vixanime/README.md

 - 🦋 a shy, anxious introvert.
 - 🎀 used to prefer dark colors but now enjoying cute things like ribbons and pastels.
 - 🌸 proud furmom to adopted dogs and cats.
+- 🧠 and my brain hits the snooze button almost every day.

 ---